Sakamoto Days: Reception

+Manga

-By October 2022, the manga had 2.2 million copies in circulation; over 4 million copies in circulation by November 2023; over 5 million copies in circulation by May 2024; over 5.5 million copies in circulation by August 2024; over 7 million copies in circulation by December 2024; over 8 million copies in circulation by March 2025; over 12 million copies in circulation by June 2025; and over 15 million copies in circulation by August 2025.
+By October 2022, the manga had 2.2 million copies in circulation; over 4 million copies in circulation by November 2023; over 5 million copies in circulation by May 2024; over 5.5 million copies in circulation by August 2024; over 7 million copies in circulation by December 2024; over 8 million copies in circulation by March 2025; over 12 million copies in circulation by June 2025; over 15 million copies in circulation by August 2025; and over 18 million copies in circulation by August 2026.

 The series ranked sixth on the Nationwide Bookstore Employees' Recommended Comics of 2022.
 Manga author Hiromu Arakawa recommended the series with a comment featured on the obi of the sixth volume.
 Sakamoto Days was nominated for Best Print Manga at the 2021 Next Manga Awards.
 It placed sixth out of 50 nominees, but won the U-Next Prize.
 The series was nominated for the 68th Shogakukan Manga Award in the shōnen category in 2022.

 Katherine Dacey of The Manga Critic recommended the first volume, praising its artwork and fight choreography.
 She noted that while some later chapters were not as tightly executed as the initial ones, the series successfully balanced character development with action.
 Anime News Network's Rebecca Silverman gave a positive review, describing the first volume as highly entertaining, with a strong cast, an engaging premise, and effective execution.
 Sheena McNeil of Sequential Tart observed that the premise could appeal to fans of Kousuke Oono's The Way of the Househusband, while its tone resembled the action-comedy blend of Akira Toriyama's earlier works.
 McNeil found the protagonist's familial relationships and dynamic with Shin particularly engaging.

 Reiichi Narima of Real Sound noted that despite the protagonist's comedic appearance, he called Sakamoto Days an entertaining action series with superbly illustrated action scenes, which he compared to those in Katsuhiro Otomo's Akira.
 He observed that the series began with a comedic focus but gradually shifted toward battles, aligning it more with a standard Weekly Shōnen Jump title.

+Anime

 Allen Moody of THEM Anime Reviews praised the anime adaptation for its humorous premise and execution, highlighting Sakamoto's exaggerated skills and the energetic contrast provided by supporting characters Shin and Lu.
 The villains were also well-received, though Moody noted the season ended on an unresolved note, expressing anticipation for a second part.

 Sakamoto Days was Netflix's global most-watched anime in the first half of 2025, garnering 24.4 million views according to the platform's mid-year report.

+Live-action film

+The live-action film adaptation premiered fourth at the Japanese box office, selling 346,000 tickets and earning 478 million yen in three days.
+During the Golden Week holidays, it sold 1.14 million tickets, earning 1.5 billion yen.